 How to Reduce the Risk of Fentanyl Overdose?

-Preventing fentanyl overdoses involves simple but crucial steps:
+Preventing fentanyl overdoses involves crucial but straightforward steps:

 The safest choice is to avoid fentanyl entirely and make informed decisions to reduce risks.